 AirDoctor 2000 Maintenance and Upkeep

-The more often you clean Pre-Filter, the longer carbon and HEPA filter life will be.
+The more often you clean Pre-Filter, the longer the carbon and HEPA filter life will be.
 AirDoctor recommends cleaning the pre-filter once every month.

 That’s easy and simple – unplug the air purifier, remove the front cover, and vacuum the pre-filter without even removing it.

 A carbon/Gas/VOC filter must be changed every 6 months, but UltraHEPA must be once yearly.
 That may vary from the usage and dirtiness of the air, but AirDoctor recommends those.

 Besides filters, you must clean the air quality particle sensor, which may also become dirty over time.
 The cleaning process is simple; you can read more about it in the user manual.
 The main thing is to do that carefully so you don’t scratch it.

 AirDoctor by Idealliving